Finnish phonology: Consonant gradation

-"Consonant gradation" is the term used for a set of alternations which pervade the language, between a "strong grade" and a "weak grade".
-These alternations are always conditioned by both phonology and morphosyntax.
-The phonological factor which triggers the weak grade is the syllable structure of closed syllable.
-However, there are contexts where weak grade fails to occur in a closed syllable, and there are contexts where the weak grade occurs in an open syllable.
-Morphosyntactically, the weak grade occurs in nominals (nouns, pronouns, adjectives) usually only before case suffixes, and in verbs usually only before person agreement suffixes.
+Consonant gradation in Finnish involves alternations between a "strong grade" and a "weak grade" of consonants, influenced by both phonological and grammatical factors.
+Historically, a consonant would shift to its weak grade if it was part of a closed syllable.
+However, due to language evolution, there are now instances where the weak grade may or may not appear regardless of the syllable being open or closed, such as in "Turkuun" where the strong grade appears in a closed syllable.
+Grammatically, the weak grade typically shows up in nouns, pronouns, and adjectives before case suffixes, and in verbs before person agreement suffixes.

 The following is a general list of strong–weak correspondences.